DreamBox Learning: History

-In 2006, DreamBox Learning was founded in Bellevue, Washington by the CEO and serial entrepreneur Lou Gray, and former Microsoft employee Ben Slivka.
+In 2006, DreamBox Learning was founded in Bellevue, Washington by the CEO and entrepreneur Lou Gray, and former Microsoft employee Ben Slivka.
 In 2010, DreamBox Learning was acquired by the Charter School Growth Fund.
 The acquisition was sponsored by Netflix CEO Reed Hastings through a program-related investment.
 Jessie Woolley-Wilson became president and CEO of DreamBox Learning shortly after the acquisition.

 The software was designed for students outside the classroom to augment their mathematics education and school districts seeking to enhance their mathematics curriculum.
 In 2012, the firm offered free trial licensing of lessons aligned with the Common Core State Standards Initiative to all schools within the United States.
 The company released a free iOS app, DreamBox Math Learning program, in 2013.

 In 2014, the firm launched its Adaptive Math Curriculum for students in grades six through eight, with topics including basic functions, geometry, single-variable algebra, and ratios.
-As of that year, DreamBox Learning is partnered with the education startup Clever Also in 2014, the International Society for Technology Education reported that DreamBox added the Spanish language support to its adaptive math software for students in grades K-8.
+The same year, DreamBox Learning partnered with the education startup Clever Also in 2014, the International Society for Technology Education reported that DreamBox added the Spanish language support to its adaptive math software for students in grades K-8.
 In 2016, the company updated its K-8 math curriculum with the ability to create custom assignments for individual students.

 As of 2021, the company had raised $150 million in funding.
 In 2023, the company was acquired by Discovery Education, a Charlotte-based education technology company backed by Clearlake Capital.